-- (iv) Casual employees who work outside the relevant spread of hours identified at clause 18C(i) and (ii) are entitled to a shift penalty.
-The penalty is calculated on the ordinary hourly rate. - (v) Subject to clause 19A (viii), a casual employee will not be offered to work overtime in a position held by a permanent employee of the employer, if such permanent employee is available to work that overtime.
-Overtime shall be paid where a casual employee works outside the ordinary hours for that position.
-In cases where there are no ordinary hours for the position, overtime shall be paid for the hours worked in excess of those prescribed in Clause 18, Hours of Work. - (vi) In addition to the amounts prescribed by subclause (ii) of this clause, a twenty-five percent loading, calculated on the ordinary hourly rate, shall be paid.
+- outside the ordinary hours for that position.
+In cases where there are no ordinary hours for the position, overtime shall be paid for the hours worked in excess of those prescribed in Clause 19, Hours of Work. - (vi) In addition to the amounts prescribed by subclause (iii) of this clause, a twenty-five percent loading, calculated on the ordinary hourly rate, shall be paid.
 This loading shall not attract any penalty.
 This loading shall be paid in lieu of all leave (including but not limited to annual leave, long service leave and sick leave) and severance pay, except for paid parental leave prescribed by the Award.
 Casual loading is not payable on overtime. - (vii) Casual employees engaged on a regular and systematic basis shall: - (a) Have access to annual assessment under the employer's salary system. - (b) Have their service as a casual counted as service for the purpose of calculating long service leave where the service as a casual employee is continuous with their appointment to a permanent position on employer's structure.
-In calculating the long service leave entitlement in such cases there shall be a deduction of the long service leave accrued whilst the employee was employed as a casual. - (viii) A casual employee shall not replace an employee of the employer on a permanent basis. - (ix) Carer's entitlements shall be available for casual employees as set out in subclause (viii) of Clause 21, Part B of this Award. - (x) Bereavement entitlements shall be available for casual employees as set out in subclause (v) of Clause 21, Part K of this Award.
+In calculating the long service leave entitlement in such cases there shall be a deduction of the long service leave accrued whilst the employee was employed as a casual. - (viii) A casual employee shall not replace an employee of the employer on a permanent basis. - (ix) Carer's entitlements shall be available for casual employees as set out in subclause (viii) of Clause 22, Part B of this Award. - (x) Bereavement entitlements shall be available for casual employees as set out in subclause (v) of Clause 22J of this Award.

-27. JOB SHARE EMPLOYMENT
+28. JOB SHARE EMPLOYMENT